elifince1/istanbul-airbnb-analysis/data/README.md

 - Raw and processed data files are **not committed** to this repository by default (excluded via `.gitignore`).
 - Run `python src/download_data.py` to obtain the raw files (~106 MB total download).
 - Run `python src/preprocess.py` to recreate the processed listing-level dataset.
+- Missing data were **not globally imputed** during preprocessing.
+Instead, the pipeline dropped only the sparsest columns and rows with unusable target values, while preserving meaningful missingness in review-related fields.